-According to state statue, the System receives insurance premium tax funds from the state of Louisiana.
-The tax is considered support from a non-employer contributing entity and appropriated by the legislature each year based on an actuarial study.
-Non-employer contributions are recognized as revenue during the year ended June 30, 2021 and were excluded from pension expense.
-Non-employer contributions received by the System and attributable to the District during the year ended June 30, 2021 were \$119,772.
+According to state statue, the System receives insurance premium assessments from the state of Louisiana.
+The assessment is considered support from a non-employer contributing entity and appropriated by the legislature each year based on an actuarial study.
+Non-employer contributions are recognized as revenue during the year ended June 30, 2022.
+Non-employer contributions received by the System during the year ended June 30, 2022 and attributable to the District were \$100,816.